DLvalentine/eslint-rails-ee/README.md

 gem 'execjs'
 ```

 This uses TheRubyRacer as a runtime.
 For most environments, this works fine.
-However if you run windows do this to your gemfile:
+However if you run your application on Windows do this to your gemfile:

 ```ruby
 gem 'eslint-rails-ee'
 gem 'therubyracer', :platforms => :ruby gem 'execjs'
 ```
+This is due to libv8 not having a "proper" Windows-compatible release.

 ## Configuration